dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 [Github FontWrapper component to simplify for the article ↗️](https://github.com/dnvt/Dnvt-Folio/blob/c21a4d484a703532a6f19ebb939e57dd11b7de04/src/utils/fonts/elements/FontTagWrapper.tsx#L8)

-Some more in-depth details about bounding-box compensation can be read [here](https://uxdesign.cc/baseline-grids-design-systems-ae23b5af8cec).
-The author is using a precise 5 steps method:

-1. Absolute Grid Setup;
-2. Height Rule;
-3. Line Height Rule;
-4. Offsetting Typography;
-5. Compensating Typography's Offset.

 #### Result

 Let's look at the initial example with our custom 8px based height font containers to ensure the benefits are clear.
 Displayed below, same design view a) without the grid system, b) with the baseline grid, and finally, c) with the bounding box displayed.